nsikakudo/ExploreCountry-hngi9/README.md

 ## App Architectural Features

 In this project, I applied some application architectural principles in order to create a roadmap and best practicies to in follow so as to create a well structured and interactive application.
+I also used a combination of XML and Jetpack Compose for this project.

 *  I developed data models to store the information that would be shown on the user interface(UI).
 *  I also created a domain package, which houses the app's data models.